vl4sty/MouseInjectorDuck/README.md

 DuckStation support tested and working with version 0.1-5422

 # How to Use
-Start emulator, Dolphin (Dolphin.exe) or DuckStation (duckstation-qt-x64-ReleaseLTCG.exe) Start MouseInjector and follow on screen instructions.
+Start emulator, Dolphin (Dolphin.exe) or DuckStation (duckstation-qt-x64-ReleaseLTCG.exe) then start MouseInjector and follow on screen instructions.
 PS1 games will not hook until after PS1 startup sequence.

 # Supported Dolphin Titles (NTSC Only)
 | Game Title | Input Profile | Mouse Support | Issues |